thejagadeesh/Cyclistic-bike-share-analysis/README.md

 | casual        | 2,336,506   | 175,413          | 8.0%               | 365         |
 | member        | 3,405,385   | 117,827          | 3.0%               | 365         |

-## Calculate Average and Median Ride Lengths for members and casual riders
+## Average and Median Ride Lengths for Members and Casual Riders:
+Calculate the average and median ride lengths for members and casual riders separately:
 ```sql
 SELECT
   member_casual,